Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Introduction

 The above theorem bears a striking resemblance to the Freiman--Ruzsa theorem \cite{Freiman-book,Ruzsa-1989}, which is one of the cornerstones of additive combinatorics.
 In additive combinatorics one is primarily interested in the behaviour of finite subsets of abelian groups under addition.
 The Freiman--Ruzsa theorem provides a characterisation of finite sets $A$ such that the sumset $A+A = \set{a+b}{a,b \in A}$ is not much larger than $A$. \begin{theorem}[Freiman--Ruzsa] Let $A$ be a finite, non-empty subset of an abelian torsion-free group.
-For constants $K,C \in \RR_{>0}$ and $d \in \NN$ consider the conditions: \begin{enumerate} \item[(i)$_{K}$] $\abs{A+A} < K \abs{A}$; \item[(ii)$_{d,C}$] $A \subset P$ for a generalised arithmetic progression $P$ of rank $d$ and size $\leq C \abs{A}$. \end{enumerate} Then (i) and (ii) are equivalent in the following sense: For each $K$ there exist $d = d(K)$ and $C = C(K)$ such that (i)$_{K}$ implies (ii)$_{d,C}$.
-Conversely, for each $C,d$ there exists $K = K(C,d)$ such that (ii)$_{r,C}$ implies (i)$_{K}$. \end{theorem} A generalised arithmetic progression of rank $d$ is a set of the form $P_1 + P_2 + \dots P_d$ where $P_i$ are arithmetic progressions, for details see Section \ref{sec:Background}.
-The implication (ii) $\Rightarrow$ (i) is, again, rather simple, so the content of the theorem is the reverse implication (i) $\Rightarrow$ (ii).
+Consider the conditions: \begin{enumerate} \item[(i)$_{K}$] $\abs{A+A} < K \abs{A}$ for a constant $K \geq 2$; \item[(ii)$_{d,C}$] $A$ is contained in a generalised arithmetic progression $P$ of rank $d$ and size $\leq C \abs{A}$, for some constants $d \in \NN$ and $C$. \end{enumerate} Then (i) and (ii) are equivalent in the following sense: For each $K$ there exist $d = d(K)$ and $C = C(K)$ such that (i)$_{K}$ implies (ii)$_{d,C}$.
+Conversely, for each $C,d$ there exists $K = K(C,d)$ such that (ii)$_{d,C}$ implies (i)$_{K}$. \end{theorem} A generalised arithmetic progression of rank $d$ is a set of the form $P_1 + P_2 + \dots + P_d$ where $P_i$ are arithmetic progressions, for details see Section \ref{sec:Additive}.
+The implication (ii) $\Rightarrow$ (i) is, again, comparatively simple, so the content of the theorem is the reverse implication (i) $\Rightarrow$ (ii).

 Interestingly, despite the similarity between Theorems \ref{thm:char_of_Meyer} and \ref{thm:Freiman-Ruzsa}, their proofs use rather different techniques.
 Hence, it is natural to inquire if the similarity is only superficial or if there is a more tangible connection.
 This line of inquiry was suggested by Lev and Olevskii \cite[Sec.{} 11.3]{LevOlevskii-2017}.
 The purpose of this paper is to exhibit such a connection by showing that Theorem \ref{thm:Freiman-Ruzsa} together with some basic tools in additive combinatorics implies Theorem \ref{thm:char_of_Meyer} in a relatively elementary way.